 What are the next steps after confirming LVN in my lawn?

 If you have sent a sample in to your local land grant university or had a professional diagnose your Floratam lawn with LVN, it will eventually die.
 LVN is a viral disease that can’t be treated with fungicides.
-There are a few things you can do to delay the death such as keeping the grass warm and managing it as best as you can with proper maintenance, but it will die as time goes by.

 What are the best replacement grasses for a lawn that was killed by Lethal Viral Necrosis?